Video Game / Unreal II: The Awakening

 - Number of the Beast: The Black Hole Gun starts with 666 ammo.

-- People Jars: With a healthy side of Squick due to... bizarre, nonsensical experimentation.
+- People Jars: The Drakk's specialty, with a healthy side of Nausea Fuel due to bizarre, nonsensical experimentation.

 - Plot Coupon: The pieces of the Artifact of Doom.